A one stop guide to Advanced Paediatric training in Victoria

 • Weekly General Medicine Journal Club

-• SSU and EML handovers daily - for Registrars
+• SSU and EML handovers daily - for Senior Registrars

 • Patient review meetings twice weekly - for HITH Fellows